Harvey Settlers Monument

 The Monument

 In 1949, a monument to the 1837 settlers was erected next to the the Harvey Settlement Cemetery located 4.5 km south of Harvey Station on Route 3, across the highway from Knox Presbyterian Church (2410 Route 3, Harvey RC, York County, New Brunswick).
+The site was where the first Presbyterian church had been built in the area.
 Mrs. Marjorie Taylor Walthall generously provided most of the funds for its construction.
 The granite stone forming the support for the plaque was removed from the Levi Wilson property.
-A service of dedication and unveiling of memorial to the early settlers of Harvey was held on the site and in the vicinity of the first Presbyterian church of the area.
+On September 11, 1949, a service of dedication and unveiling of memorial to the early settlers of Harvey was held on the site.

 Harvey Settlers Monument Plaque